Environmental Education Outcomes

 Over a thousand participants from 50 countries have taken this popular course.

-Offers 25 learning hours
+Offers 25 learning hours for professional development.

 Environmental educators, including teachers, nonformal educators, environmental and park managers, zoo and garden educators, volunteers, and university students.
 Available to students in any country.
 Lectures are in English with subtitles in English, Chinese, and Spanish.

 By the end of this course, participants will be able to: